wp-plugins/frankencookie/readme.txt

 Contributors: itthinx
 Donate link: http://www.itthinx.com/plugins/frankencookie
 Tags: bureaucracy, compliance, cookie, cookie law, cookies, eu, eu cookie directive, eu cookie law, nonsense, law, privacy, regulation, stupid, useless
-Requires at least: 3.5.1
+Requires at least: 4.0.0
-Tested up to: 3.8
+Tested up to: 4.2.2
-Stable tag: 1.0.2
+Stable tag: 1.0.3
 License: GPLv3

-FrankenCookie provides a widget that offers visitors an explanation about cookies being placed on their computer.
+FrankenCookie provides a widget for Cookie Law compliance, that offers visitors an explanation about cookies being placed on their computer.

 == Description ==

-FrankenCookie provides a widget that offers visitors an explanation about cookies being placed on their computer.
+To make your site compliant with Cookie Laws, FrankenCookie provides a widget that offers visitors an explanation about cookies being placed on their computer.
+By default, it shows a message that informs the visitors about their implied acceptance when they continue to use your site.

 The widget provides a default text which can be customized.
-It also provides a button that visitors can click so that the widget does not appear again as long as the FrankenCookie is found when the visitor browses the site.
+It also provides a link that visitors can click so that the widget does not appear again as long as the cookie used by FrankenCookie is found when the visitor browses the site.

+The default message shown is:

+_We use cookies to optimize your experience on our site and assume you're OK with that if you stay._

+Along with the message, a link saying

+_OK, hide this message._

+allows the visitor to hide the message on further page views and visits.

 _"Beware, for I am fearless and therefore powerful."_ - the monster